homicide-crime-scene-tape-990x358

 By taking on the lead role, a forensic investigator is also responsible for managing diverse and often siloed forensic teams while orchestrating the overall strategic direction of an investigation.
 Further still, a lead detective may have to coordinate with his or her counterparts at other federal, state, and local agencies to maintain smooth communication and chain-of-evidence integrity.

 Forensic investigators may specialize in a particular discipline of criminal justice, such as cybercrime or financial crime, which may dictate where they work.
-A financial crime expert may work in the investigations arm of the Internal Revenue Service, and a cybercrime expert may work for the Federal Bureau of Investigation’s Cyber Division, for example.
+A financial crime expert may work in the Internal Revenue Service’s investigations arm, and a cybercrime expert may work for the Federal Bureau of Investigation’s Cyber Division, for example.

 However, as criminal elements grow increasingly sophisticated and investigations become more interdisciplinary, even local law enforcement agencies are looking for dedicated talent in previously niche areas of specialization.
 Lead detectives are now expected to be familiar with the varied languages of multiple investigative departments.